 This brings us to the third overlapping circle of influence—the social framework—which I think of as the accepted customs, morals, institutions, and especially the political structure and laws of a society.
-Of the three frameworks this one alone is established by man and hence subject to his alteration and control.
-Only through the social framework a nation establishes is there opportunity for it to implement whatever aspirations it may hold.
+Of the three frameworks, this one alone is established by man and hence subject to his alteration and control.
+Only through the social framework, a nation establishes their opportunity for it to implement whatever aspirations it may hold.

 Human action, we have seen, results from people’s pain-pleasure, hope-fear scale and from disinclination to exert one’s self.
 Is there any possible way of "getting through" to the individual and compelling( not persuading, or inducing, or paying) him to do or not to do anything whatever, except as you can threaten to or actually introduce man-made pain or deprivation into that scale, or an additional exertion requirement into his environment?
 Can you force your neighbor to do anything if he knows that you cannot injure him in his person, good name, or property in any way?
 You can’t, but government can because it is organized compulsion—power to deprive (fine), to imprison and kill, supported by an armed police force permitting no rival armed organization among the governed, ever "nipping in the bud," or "purging," such rivalry as treason before it can get started.